2001 Australian Open – Men's singles

 Defending champion Andre Agassi defeated Arnaud Clément in the final, 6–4, 6–2, 6–2 to win the men's singles tennis title at the 2001 Australian Open.
+It was his third Australian Open title and seventh major title overall.

 This was the first main-draw major appearance for future Tour Finals champion Nikolay Davydenko.

 Seeds

 The seeded players are listed below.
 Andre Agassi is the champion; others show the round in which they were eliminated.